-When I was learning my PADI Open Water here in Koh Tao Thailand I always seemed to be the first member of my group running low on air.
+When I was learning my PADI Open Water here on Koh Tao Thailand, I always seemed to be the first member of my group running low on air.
 However, after listening to some tips and tricks from the great staff here at Crystal Dive, I was soon extending my dive times.

 Perform a buoyancy check on yourself before a dive if it has been a while since you went scuba diving or you are diving in unfamiliar equipment.
 Having too many weights on will cause your body to hang downwards meaning it’s harder to swim.
 Also being underweighted can mean you use more effort in swimming down combating your positive buoyancy during the dive.
 Both will have the same effect of you having to use more energy.

-Basically you need the right tools for the job.
 You need scuba diving equipment that is the correct fit.
 Equipment that is too big means you will be bulky and won’t be streamlined.
-Scuba equipment that is too small can be restrictive and make it uncomfortable while diving, affecting your breathing.
+This can cause an increase in drag that can upset your balance, causing you to use energy and with energy consumption comes air consumption.
+Additionally, scuba equipment that is too small can be restrictive and make it uncomfortable while diving, affecting your breathing.

-Owning your own dive equipment your best option.
-Purchasing equipment on Koh Tao is a good idea due to the many well known brands, expert advice on hand and attractive discounts offered.
+While we are not saying that you can’t have good air consumption with rental equipment, owning your own dive equipment is a positive way to improve your diving.
+Purchasing equipment on Koh Tao is a good idea due to the many well known brands like Mares, with expert advice on hand and attractive discounts offered.